Animal Protection Program Grants

 - Must be a 501(c)(3) public charity organization as defined by the IRS or a governmental unit as described in 170(c)(1) of the IRS code.

-- Must be located within the United States, Canada, Mexico, or the British Isles.
+- Recipient organization must be located within the United States, Canada, or Latin America.

 - Sanctuary organizations for captive animals must be accredited or verified by the Global Federation of Animal Sanctuaries.